 For most people, that’s mind-blowing and for others it’s too hard because they lead busy lives.
 While it’s true that living a vitalistic lifestyle does take time and energy, anyone can do it.

 My husband, Greg and I got together in 2009.
 Less than a year later we started making changes to our lifestyle to prepare our minds and bodies for our future children.
-We got engaged in 2011, moved country in 2012, started two new businesses in 2012, got married in 2013 and our daughter was born in 2014, published a book in 2016 and we are now expecting our second child.
-What a whirlwind 7 years and we ended up more energised, fitter, leaner and more engaged in our lives than ever before!
+We got engaged in 2011, moved country in 2012, started two new businesses in 2012, got married in 2013 and our daughter was born in 2014, published a book in 2016 and had our second child in 2017.
+What a whirlwind!
+And we ended up more energised, fitter, leaner and more engaged in our lives than ever before!

 What do we mean by preparing our minds and bodies for children?
 Well, both of us – yes both of us – knew that we wanted to be the healthiest we could be for our children.
 Most people overlook the fact that the father contributes to the making of a baby too…in more ways than just providing the sperm!
 We know many couples who, in their 20’s struggle to conceive and when looking at their lifestyle choices there were some common themes.
 They were eating processed foods with low nutritional value; the female had been using contraceptive pills/implants/IUD continuously for over 10 years, since she was pre-teen; they lived a sedentary lifestyle, maybe going to the gym once a week but spending the rest of the week in front of computers and TV’s.

 First, we set the intention for our desired outcome.
 We wanted to be vibrant, active and engaged parents and vibrant, active and engaged grandparents!
 We set generational goals that opened our minds to new possibilities and new ways of thinking of our lives.